AdobeDocs/workfront.en/help/classic/manage-work/projects/create-and-manage-templates/attach-template-to-project.md

 </div>
 -->

-## Attach a template to an existing project
+## Attach a template to an existing project {#attach-a-template-to-an-existing-project}

 1. Go to the project where you want to attach a template.
 1. Click **Project Actions,** then click**Attach Template.**